ukrcode/postcss-boost-specificity/README.md

 To be able contributing you may require to do some local setup.

+### Local Setup

-0. For the project under you own `GitHub` account.
+0. Fork the project under you own `GitHub` account.
+1. Clone the project.
-1. You must have [Node.js and NPM](https://nodejs.org/en) installed locally.
+2. You must have [Node.js and NPM](https://nodejs.org/en) installed locally.
-2. Run `npm install` command in the project folder.
+3. Run `npm install` command in the project folder.

-All other contributions details you may find in our [contributing guide](./CONTRIBUTING.md).
+After the setup please follow the instructions from the [contributing guide](./CONTRIBUTING.md).

-Also, please check up out awesome `NPM scripts` bellow.
+Also, please check up our awesome `NPM scripts` bellow.

 ## Scripts

 - `npm test`: single tests run
+- `npm run lint`: run `ESLint` check of the code
 - `npm run test:watch`: test run in a "watch" mode
 - `npm run demo`: demo run
+- `npm run npm:publish:beta`: publish the package to NPM with the `beta` tag